MohammedInTheCloud/TweetDeleter/README.md

 ## Usage

-1. Visit x.com and interact with the site to trigger the target request.
+1. Visit x.com (Twitter) and interact with the site to trigger the target request.
 2. Click on the extension icon in the Chrome toolbar to open the popup.
+3. For tweet management:
-3. Enter your Twitter/X username.
+   - Enter your Twitter/X username.
-4. Choose to either delete tweets or unlike tweets by clicking the respective button.
+   - Choose to either delete tweets or unlike tweets by clicking the respective button.
-5. Wait for the process to complete.
+   - Wait for the process to complete.
 You'll see a notification when it's done.
+4. For sentence improvement:
+   - Start typing in any text input field on Twitter.
+   - After a brief pause, you'll see AI-suggested improvements for your text.

 ## Development